clemenko/rke_airgap_install/README.md

 helm upgrade -i rancher /opt/rancher/helm/rancher-2.7.0.tgz --namespace cattle-system --create-namespace --set bootstrapPassword=bootStrapAllTheThings --set replicas=1 --set auditLog.level=2 --set auditLog.destination=hostPath --set useBundledSystemChart=true --set rancherImage=localhost:5000/rancher/rancher --set systemDefaultRegistry=localhost:5000 --set hostname=rancher.awesome.sauce
 ```

 And not to disappoint there is a function, `rancher`, in the script to help with the deployment.
+Check out the [tl:dr](#tldr) section.
+The script will need to be edited.

 ```bash
 ./air_gap_all_the_things.sh rancher